jostaerk/Staerk_etal_EU_Zoos/README.md

 European IUCN RL assessment data, obtained from:
 N.A.
 Cox, H.J.
 Temple, 2009.
 European Red List of Reptiles.
 Luxembourg: Office for Official Publications of the European Communities; H.J.
 Temple, N.A.
 Cox, 2009.
 European Red List of Amphibians.
 Luxembourg: Office for Official
-Publications of the European Communities; BirdLife International.
-2015.
+BirdLife International (2021).
 European Red List of Birds.
-Luxembourg: Office for Official Publications of the European Communities.; H.J.
+Luxembourg: Publications Office of the European Union.; H.J.
 Temple, A. Terry, (Compilers).
-The Status and Distribution of European Mammals.
+The Status and
+Distribution of European Mammals.
 Luxembourg: Office for Official Publications of the European Communities.
 (2007).
 Viii + 48pp, 210 x 297 mm.